 Background colors can organize content and establish hierarchy.
 When they’re used behind images, they can even reinforce your design when image-viewing is turned off.
 Plus, HTML background colors render across all inboxes and are easy to create.Email background colors can organize content and reinforce your design.
 Plus, they're easy to create!
 Click To Tweet

 Many emails will maintain a white background and reserve color blocking for headers and footers.
 This visually separates intro and outro content from the body of the email.
 See how this Crate & Barrel message has a white and gray background in the body of the message, but includes a pop of red in the header?

-Using a simple color palette and incorporating plenty of white space are design best practices.
+Using a simple color palette and incorporating plenty of white space are email design best practices.
 But lately we’ve also seen emails that pull off background colors in a fresh and inspiring way — and not just in headers or footers.

-Tip #1: Combine images and background colors
+#1.
+Combine images and background colors

 And then with images turned on:

-Once images are viewable, we can see that most of the top portion of the email is plain text, while the second half is an image of a stack of business cards.
+Once the images are viewable, we can see that most of the top portion of the email is plain text, while the second half is an image of a stack of business cards.
 But put together, it looks like the email is a single, solid image.
-The two modules of the email seamlessly flow into each other through the use of the deep purple background color.
+The two modules of the email seamlessly flow into each other through the use of the deep purple email CSS background color.

 Logitech employs a similar approach in a recent email.
 Here it is without images:

 Like Moo, Logitech is able to make color blocks by combining plain text modules and images with matching email CSS background colors.
 The sections couldn’t be more clearly distinguished.
 Both emails are optimized with email-safe text and bulletproof buttons that will always render.
 And the styled ALT text background upholds the structure of the design, even when images aren’t viewable.
 It’s a great way to make background colors work with your product photos to create a bright, bold email that’s eye-catching and a change of pace from a sterile white background.

 #2.
 Use a single background color for the entire email